mjordan/islandora_workbench/README.md

 ```

 In this example, the term ID for the tag you want to assign in `field_access_terms` is 27, and the node ID of the collection you want to add the object to (in `field_member_of`) is 45.

-> Note that, if you are using the fields defined by the Islandora Defaults module for the "Repository Item" content type, "field_model" is also required, as are any other fields you add to your content type and define as required.
-Currently, workbench [cannot determine](https://github.com/mjordan/islandora_workbench/issues/29) if a field's definition indicates that it is required.
-You need to make sure you include any required node fields in your CSV file.

 #### Multivalued fields